mries92/BetterCommandMenu/README.md

 The protection functionality has been moved to another mod.
 This was so people could get the UI improvements, while still maintaining the vanilla aspect of the game.
 It is located [here](https://thunderstore.io/package/mries92/SafeMenus/).

 ## Changelog
+### 1.6.0
+- Added more configuration options for buttons.
+Can now specify colors for borders and backgrounds.
+- Started adding interop methods so other mods can use the same tooltip / counter settings.
 ### 1.5.0
 - Now marked as a client side mod.
 Others in the lobby do not need to have it.
 - Added option to disable ItemStatsMod info in tooltips (still shows up in inventory)